David Evennett: Early life

-Sir David was educated at Buckhurst Hill County High School and the London School of Economics, where he was awarded an MSc in Economics.
-He began his career as a teacher at Ilford County High School between 1972 and 1974, from which post he resigned when he was elected to Redbridge London Borough Council (1974–78).
+Evennett was educated at Buckhurst Hill County High School and the London School of Economics, where he was awarded an MSc in Economics.
+He began his career as a teacher at Ilford County High School between 1972 and 1974, from which post he resigned when he was elected to represent the Woodford ward on Redbridge London Borough Council (1974–78).
 From 1974 to 1981 he was also a marine insurance broker at Lloyd's, and he worked as a lecturer in management between 1997 and 2005.

 At the 1979 general election he contested the Labour seat of Hackney South and Shoreditch where he came second to Ronald Brown.

 Parliamentary career

 Erith and Crayford

-Sir David was elected as the Conservative MP for Erith and Crayford at the 1983 general election, when he defeated James Wellbeloved who had defected from the Labour Party to the newly formed Social Democrats in 1981.
-Sir David gained the seat with a majority of 920 votes over Wellbeloved.
+Evennett was elected as the Conservative MP for Erith and Crayford at the 1983 general election, when he defeated James Wellbeloved who had defected from the Labour Party to the newly formed Social Democrats in 1981.
+Evennett gained the seat with a majority of 920 votes over Wellbeloved.
 He remained the MP until the seat was redrawn in boundary changes at the 1997 general election.

 In Parliament he joined the Education and Science Select committee in 1986.
 Following the 1992 general election he was appointed the Parliamentary Private Secretary (PPS) to the Minister of State at the Department for Education, Emily Blatch.

 In 1993, he became the PPS to John Redwood, the Secretary of State for Wales, until 1995 when he was made PPS to the Home Office minister David Maclean, and then PPS to Gillian Shephard at the Department for Education in 1996, where he remained until he was defeated at the 1997 general election.